We love our garden and spend many hours in it.

 We call it that because it is secluded and surrounded by a large hedge and covered trellis.

 The raised beds around the garden have to be replaced every now and again.
-This picture was taken in April 2011.

 Visit regularly to see additional photographs and our gardening insight at Quilters Cottage.